 You can tell you’ve used enough contact lens solution when it can hold its shape and leaves the bowl clean, like my son’s slime:

 Step 7: Now that you have a big batch of slime, use a plastic knife to divide it up into equal parts so you have 32 one-ounce slime servings for each kid.

 I’m still cleaning glitter off my kitchen table, so you may want to put a plastic table cloth or garbage bag on your table before spreading out the slime.

-If you’re making slime for Valentine’s Day or to use as a party favor, snack-size zip-lock plastic baggies are the perfect size for slime!
+If you’re making slime for a classroom or to use as a party favor, snack-size zip-lock plastic baggies are the perfect size for slime!

 It’s Easy to Make a Lot of Slime for a Large Group!